Upgrade

 Before Upgrade

 Before proceeding with the upgrade, it's crucial to apply the specific prerequisites associated with your current version of NVIDIA Run:ai and every version in between up to the version you are upgrading to.
+If your current version is 2.17 or higher, you can upgrade directly to the required version.

 To ensure a smooth and supported upgrade process: